Lactose intolerance happens when a person’s body cannot break down lactose properly. Symptoms include bloating, flatulence, and diarrhea.

 Most milk and milk products have lactose in them, and many processed foods have milk and dairy products added to them.

-Any product with milk, lactose, whey, curds, milk by-products, dry milk solids or non-fat dry milk powder listed in their ingredients will have lactose in them.
+Any product with milk, lactose, whey, curds, milk byproducts, dry milk solids or non-fat dry milk powder listed in its ingredients will have lactose in it.

 Foods that commonly contain lactose include:

 - cakes and biscuits